joemoose/dungeoneers.d20/docs/combat.md

 ## Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
-Gambits don’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).
-They’re resolved with an opposed attribute save.
+They don’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).
+Gambits are resolved with an opposed attribute save.

 !!! tip